The 99 NFL players, coaches and themes that will define 2018

 4. Marshal Yanda, G, Ravens: One of the NFL's best guards is still recovering from a fractured leg but is expected to open the regular season.
 The Ravens struggled to replace him last season, losing five of their next eight games after his injury and watching their points average drop by six per game.

-5. Julian Edelman, WR, Patriots: Edelman's return will no doubt be of comfort to Tom Brady, who completed 356 passes to him between 2013 and 2016 -- fifth-most in the league during that time.
+5. Julian Edelman, WR, Patriots: Edelman's return will no doubt be of comfort to Tom Brady, who completed 356 passes to him from 2013 to 2016 -- fifth most in the league during that time.
 But the Patriots always find ways to move past injuries.
 They scored an NFL-high 28.6 points per game after Edelman tore his ACL in the preseason last year.

 6. Eric Berry, S, Chiefs: It can be difficult to draw a straight line between safety play and team success, but Berry's presence has always seemed important.
 The Chiefs have made the playoffs in four of his five full seasons, and last season's wild-card flameout came after he tore his Achilles tendon.
 His leadership will be especially important as they transition to Patrick Mahomes at quarterback.